Virtualizing your network starts with DNS.

 Meeting those demands with a future-first approach to infrastructure is the smartest decision you can make.
 Virtualization of compute, storage, and networks provides a platform that accommodates rapidly changing business needs while being prepared for any potential curveballs.

-Enterprise DNS plays a critical role in network virtualization
+Adaptive DNS plays a critical role in network virtualization

-Consider Enterprise DNS the oil that keeps your network running by allowing you to centrally manage and orchestrate resources.
+Consider Adaptive DNS the oil that keeps your network running by allowing you to centrally manage and orchestrate resources.
 Move dedicated resources to the pools of virtualized server, storage and networking capacities shared across lines of business to support applications.